BhadriNarayana/Agri-Kit/README.md

-# Agri-Kit(Flask and Tensorflow based Web Application for crop recommendation and pest identification.)
+# Agri-Kit (A Flask and Tensorflow based Web Application for crop recommendation and pest identification.)